Bank Of America Shareholders About To Be Diluted By Insider Warren Buffett

 It is no secret to anyone following my articles that I have been very bullish on Bank of America.
 I have been trading the drops and selling the rips over the last few months.

-I recently bought shares from the low $23 range down to $22.25 and sold the news on Buffett doing the conversion.
+I recently bought shares from the low $23 range down to $22.25 and sold on the news of Buffett doing the conversion.
 I am not a fan of diluting shareholders.
-In my opinion Bank of America is solid and I love the company and the banking sector on weakness.
-However I do believe that there will be at least one more good buying opportunity in the stock before year end.
+In my opinion, Bank of America is solid and I love the company and the banking sector on weakness.
+However, I do believe that there will be at least one more good buying opportunity in the stock before year-end.

 People buy and sell stocks for many reasons.
 Some buy for the trade, others for the long term, others are forced to sell because of margin calls.
 I am a trader, so I traded out for a nice quick profit.